simonmicro/Dear-Templates/VPN/README.md

 # HowTo use pritunl... #
-...or how to install on debian buster...
+...or how to install on debian buster (amek sure to also checkout [this neat helper](https://gitlab.simonmicro.de/simonmicro/pritunl-fake-api))...

 ```
 sudo tee /etc/apt/sources.list.d/mongodb-org-4.2.list << EOF